-where Daughter ${c,t-1}$ is an indicator taking a value of one if the best-connected noble in grid cell c has a firstborn daughter in decade t-1, zero if the firstborn is a son.
-Note, therefore, that the sample we use for the instrumental variables strategy includes only those cell-decade combinations in which the best-connected noble has their firstborn child.
-This comes at the cost of reducing the size of the sample we have at our disposal for the two-stage least squares estimation.
-Reassuringly, as shown in Figure 5, the cities which enter our first child subsample are not systematically drawn from any particular region of Germany.
-Furthermore, Figure 3 demonstrates that birth events are evenly distributed across grid cells and across decades.
+50This approach follows the spirit of local average treatment effects, where a specific instrument picks a specific source of sample are not systematically drawn from any particular region of Germany.
+Furthermore, Appendix Figure B2 demonstrates that birth events are evenly distributed across grid cells and across decades.
 As expected, births are also equally likely to result in male and female firstborn children.
-For completeness, when describing our results below, we additionally show that OLS results are very similar between the full sample and the restricted first-child subsample.
+For completeness, when describing our results below, we additionally show that OLS results are very similar between the full sample and the restricted first-child subsample.51